fleschutz/CWTS/README.md

 > cmake .
 > make -k
 ```
-Please expect a ton of compiler warnings - the more warnings the better!
+This should return a lot of compiler warnings - the more warnings the better!
 Edit `CMakeLists.txt` before to force using a certain C++ compiler.

 🏆 Compiler Ranking by Warnings